react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

   prePageTitle: 'Go to previous', // the title of previous page button
   firstPageTitle: 'Go to first', // the title of first page button
   lastPageTitle: 'Go to last', // the title of last page button
-  hideSizePerPage: true, // hide the size per page dorpdown
+  hideSizePerPage: true, // hide the size per page dropdown
   hidePageListOnlyOnePage: true, // hide pagination bar when only one page, default is false
   onPageChange: (page, sizePerPage) => {}, // callback function when page was changing
   onSizePerPageChange: (sizePerPage, page) => {}, // callback function when page size was changing